GFZ/arosics/README.md

 For now, there is no automatic install script.
 Just clone the repository, install the dependencies and add the root directory of CoReg_Sat to your PATH environment variable.

-CoReg_Sat has been tested with Python 3.5.
-It is not completely compatible with Python 2.7 (at least at the moment).
+CoReg_Sat has been tested with Python 3.5 and Python 2.7.
+It should be fully compatible to all Python versions above 2.7.

 The following non-standard Python libraries are required: